 speaker

 Dan Perlin

 Yep, totally, totally seeing the results.
-So one other just quick thing, if I could, Bill, I've heard you at conferences also speak about the superannuation opportunity in Australia and you've got this lift out.
+So one other just quick thing, if I could, Bill, I've heard your conferences also speak about, you know, the superannuation opportunity in Australia and you've got this lift out.
 Would you mind just maybe spending just a minute kind of level setting what you think of that market, how big it could be?
-I know you said you got 5% market share, so there's a huge opportunity, but I'm just not as familiar with who the major players are there and what that competitive dynamic is and therefore what your real opportunity is.
+I know you said you've got 5% market share, so there's a huge opportunity, but I'm just not as familiar with who the major players are there and what that competitive dynamic is, and therefore what your real opportunity is.
 Thank you.

+speaker